VolkovAK/aneki/README.md

 # Aneki
-Random russian jokes from several sites to you terminal!
+Random russian jokes from several sites in your terminal!

 ## Dependencies
 Project tested on Python 3.5.
 All dependencies are described in requirements.txt, so just

     ```
     pip install -r requirements.txt
     ```